 We believe that this split presentation may impede the ability of users of our financial information to understand our operating and cash flow performance.
 Consequently, in order to enhance an analysis of our operating results and cash flows, we have presented our operating results and cash flows on a combined basis for the full ten-month period and twelve-month period ended September 30, 2004.
-The combined presentation for the twelve-month period ended September 30, 2004 simply represents the mathematical addition of the pre-acquisition, five-month period ended February 29, 2004 and the post-acquisition, seven-month period ended September 30, 2004 and the combined presentation for the ten-month period ended September 30, 2004 and the combined presentation for the ten-month period ended September 30, 2004 and the post-acquisition seven-month period ended September 30, 2004.
+The combined presentation for the twelve-month period ended September 30, 2004 simply represents the mathematical addition of the pre-acquisition, five-month period ended February 29, 2004 and the post-acquisition, seven-month period ended September 30, 2004 represents the mathematical addition of the pre-acquisition three-month period ended February 29, 2004 and the post-acquisition seven-month period ended September 30, 2004.
 These are not intended to represent what our operating results would have been had the Acquisition occurred at the beginning of the period.

 Reconciliations showing the mathematical combination of our operating results for such periods are included herein.